eamoe/microservices/README.md

 Now we can proceed with describing the microservices we intend to build in a standard format.
 In our case, we will build RESTful microservices and describe them with an [Open API Specification](https://swagger.io/specification/).

 Based on the actions and queries specification we just designed, translation into an OpenAPI Specification (OAS) becomes fairly straightforward.

+Now that we have our service designs and the corresponding Open API Specifications, it’s time to proceed to the last step in the SEED(S) process: writing the code for the microservices.

+As we implement the flights and reservations microservices, we will practice the principles discussed earlier.
+Specifically, we will use different tech stacks for these services, so we can demonstrate their ability to support heterogeneous implementation.
+The reservations microservice will be implemented in Python and Flask, while the flights microservice will be implemented in Node/Express.js.

+Also, the two microservices will not share any data space and we will intentionally implement them using entirely different backend data systems: Redis for the reservations and MySQL for flights.